melt-umn/melt-artifacts/2020_SLE_Strategy_Attributes/Step-By-Step-Instructions.md

 cd examples/rewriting-optimization-demo/
 ```

 The Silver specification of this example language is provided in the `grammars/` subdirectory.
 The abstract syntax, consisting of top-level function declarations, expressions and let-binding declarations, is given in `grammars/edu.umn.melt.rewritedemo/abstractsyntax/AbstractSyntax.sv`.
 Figure 1 of the paper shows some of the attributes and productions that are to be found in this file.
 Additional attributes, such as ``wrapPP`` are included here that are not seen in that figure.
-(Lucas, why is FunDecl here - I don't see this in Figure 1.
-If we need to kepp this then the difference from the paper should be explained.
-Much better is to make this match the paper.)
 Another minor difference is that equations for the ``defs`` attribute are actually in another file, `grammars/edu.umn.melt.rewritedemo/abstractsyntax/Optimize.sv` that contains the strategies and attributes used to perform optimizations and seen in Figures 3, 6, and 7.

 Concrete syntax for building a parser is given in `grammars/edu.umn.melt.rewritedemo/concretesyntax/` and a driver program performing I/O operations is defined in ``grammars/edu.umn.melt.rewritedemo/driver``; you do not need to consider these as the paper and examples are concerned with transformations on abstract syntax.